Donate to the Syria Crisis Appeal

 What is happening in Syria?

-As Syria’s civil war enters its eighth year, it has become the worst humanitarian crisis of our time.
+As we approach nine years of civil war in Syria, it has become the worst humanitarian crisis of our time.

 More information is available in our Syria crisis Q&A

 Millions of people desperately need aid right now.
 We need to provide food, shelter and safety for people driven from their homes, as well as blankets, warm clothes and other essentials.